vetomangun/Games-Sales-Record/README.md

 ### 1. games_sales.csv
 It is a dataset given by Revou to participants.
 ### 2. gamessales_analytics.ipynb
-Contains the necessary analysis to find out about games that have been spread using Python
+Contains the necessary analysis to find out about games that have been spread using Python.
 ### 3. gamessales_analytics.sql
-Contains an analysis of the games on the market using SQL
+Contains an analysis of the games on the market using SQL.

 ## E. Visualization